If you live in Maryland, DC, you’ve almost certainly seen ads for do-it-yourself (DIY) solar panel kits.

-Once you factor in relevant rebates and tax credits, the average cost of a residential Maryland installation is less than $7K.
+Once you factor in relevant rebates and tax credits, the average cost of a residential Maryland, DC installation is less than $7K.
 And thanks to net metering, it’s possible to receive negative electricity bills from the utility company.

 Longevity & Output